 Rehearsals are vital, not only for learning the music for the concerts but also for building a high calibre ensemble and keeping our community spirit strong.
 Members are expected to attend all regular rehearsals and sectionals and to advise their section leader in advance if they will be missing a rehearsal with a valid reason for their absence.

 Throughout the year, Tone Cluster participates in events that count on volunteer support.
-These include concerts, events in the community, and the choir garage sale, among others.
-While we are fortunate to have some wonderful non-singing volunteers, we also need volunteers from within the choir.
+These include concerts, events in the community and the choir garage sale, among others.
+While we are fortunate to have some wonderful non-singing volunteers, we also need help from within the choir.
 Every singer is expected to contribute some volunteer time to the choir during the season.
-Tone Cluster also relies on fundraising activities in order to expand our repertoire, attend choral festivals, produce recordings, and continue to strive for excellence.
-These may include light-hearted activities such as the garage sale, selling fall garden bulbs or coffee, and caroling in the Byward Market.
+Tone Cluster also relies on fundraising activities in order to expand our repertoire, attend choral festivals, produce recordings and continue to strive for excellence.
+These may include light-hearted activities such as the garage sale, selling garden bulbs or coffee, and caroling in the Byward Market.
 They also include Tone Cluster’s flagship fundraiser: the Show Tune Showdown™ event.